 Step 7) Configure Log Analysis

-Enter the path where Log Analysis files are located, click here for detailed instructions on scheduling Audit Logs using RTMT.
+Enter the path where Log Analysis files are located, as well as the purge setting.
+Click here for detailed instructions on scheduling Audit Logs using RTMT.

 Step 8) If you haven’t yet scroll to the bottom of the Edit Cluster page and click the Save button.